 Nettie Kraft (Education Director) graduated with an MFA from Roosevelt University's CCPA in Chicago where she interned at Steppenwolf with Tracy Letts, Amy Morton, and many other amazing artists on a production of Betrayal, by Harold Pinter.
 Prior to that, while attaining her BFA from the University of Colorado at Boulder, she worked with the Colorado Shakespeare Festival and began a theatre company which produced six plays in two years and was counted a critical success.
 She has studied abroad in England, and lived all over the United States, all in preparation for her move to Nashville.
 While in the great state of Tennessee she has been in several commercials and seen on stage for the Tennessee Women's Theatre Project, Actor's Bridge Ensemble, and the wonderful Nashville Shakespeare Festival!
 Currently she is teaching at Belmont University, MTSU, TSU, and Watkins College as well as starting another theatre company, The Five Dollar Recession Theatre Company, with her friend and coworker Dr. James Al-Shamma.

-Jon Royal (Teaching Artist in Residence) is a local actor, director, and teacher who got his start with students in the summer of 1990 working for the YMCA of Middle Tennessee’s childcare department and has been instructing youth ever since.
+Jon Royal (Teaching Artist) is a local actor, director, and teacher who got his start with students in the summer of 1990 working for the YMCA of Middle Tennessee’s childcare department and has been instructing youth ever since.
 He is the co founder of the Voices Arts Institute for Youth in Murfreesboro, and served as its Artistic Director from 2000-2002.
 He is a teaching artist for numerous arts educational programs in Middle Tennessee including TPAC education’s Artsmart and Wolftrap programs, Nashville Children’s Theatre, Stageworks, and The Nashville Shakespeare Festival.
 Jon has also taught master classes for youth and teens in Russia, Finland, and Latvia.
 He has appeared as an actor in productions by Nashville Shakespeare Festival, Nashville Children’s Theatre, MTSU Theatre, People’s Branch Theatre, Mockingbird Theatre, Actor’s Bridge, and The Nashville Opera Association.

 Robyn Berg (Teaching Artist) In addition to teaching for Nashville Shakespeare Festival, Robyn is an Adjunct Professor in the Theatre Departments at Lipscomb University, Belmont University and Volunteer State and runs the Drama Program at the Franklin School of Performing Arts.
 She holds an MFA in Acting from the University of Florida and a BA in Theatre Performance from Bradley University.
 Robyn has performed extensively with the Shakespeare Theatre of New Jersey, The Hippodrome Theatre in Florida and many others in New York City and Chicago.
 Recent Nashville acting credits include Lucy in Sailor's Song for Actor's Bridge and Hastings in Magic for Blackbird Theatre.
 As a director, Robyn recently staged Leading Ladies and Death of a Salesman at Lipscomb.
 Robyn's teaching credits span the country at places such as Blue Lake Fine Arts Camp in Michigan, Dream Big Performing Arts Camp in Chicago, IDEAS Drama in New York City and more.
 More information on Robyn's acting, directing and teaching can be found at robynberg.com.